-The INSpaceTM Subacromial Tissue Spacer System (Stryker) is a new, minimally invasive, biodegradable balloon spacer for the treating massive, inoperable rotator cuff tears (MIRCTs).
+The InSpaceTM Subacromial Tissue Spacer System (Stryker) is a new, minimally invasive, biodegradable balloon spacer for treating massive, inoperable rotator cuff tears (MIRCTs).
 According to the manufacturer, it preserves musculoskeletal and bone tissues, does not require the use of an anchor, and does not require a permanent implant.
 It is used as a spacer to eliminate friction between the acromion and the humeral head or rotator cuff to restore shoulder function and reduce pain.
 It is designed to biodegrade over the course of twelve months.
 The current published literature is at high risk of bias due to the small sample size, single-center focus, retrospective design, and lack of randomization, blinding, and control.
+There are device-related complications, and long-term studies are necessary as short-term results appear to degrade over time.
 Furthermore, studies include individuals with varying rotator cuff tear sizes.